Ainara12/Pands-project/README.md

 **1. Project process:**

-In order to create this project I have divided my work into smaller separate tasks until I was ready to join all and create last version of "Analysis.py".
+In order to create this project I have divided my work into smaller separate tasks until I was ready to join all and create the final version of "Analysis.py".
 I have also planned my tasks using Github planning and Milestone tools as you can see in this repository.
-My approach was to include these small tasks into different stages with a date to be completed and then follow with the next phase or stage, I created 3 phases with 3 specific milestones.
+My approach was to split these small tasks into different stages with a date to be completed, and to then proceed with the next phase or stage.
+I created 3 phases with 3 specific milestones.
 See details of these phases below for reference:

 1. Phase 1.
 Documentation
 2. Phase 2.
 I created separate programs to achieve the 3 main tasks and I observe other author’s analysis of this dataset as documented in references section.
 3. Phase 3.
-I put together the tasks to create Analysis.py and added my observations and information into this document.
+I put together the tasks to create Analysis.py and added my observations and information to this document.

 **2.Summary statistics table:**

-The first task was to organise the data and have a look into its distribution.
-I used command df.describe() to see a Summary statistics table to see what is the mean, std, minimum and maximum values within the different variables etc. The generated document containing this summary can be found in this repository as "Summary.txt", I have also included here as an image for reference:
+The first task was to organise the data and have a look at its distribution.
+I used command df.describe() to see a Summary statistics table to see what is the mean, std dev, minimum and maximum values within the different variables etc. The generated document containing this summary can be found in this repository as "Summary.txt", I have also included here an image for reference:

 ![](images/statisticstable.JPG)

-Looking at these values, we ca see that there is a extensive range concerning sepal and petal sizes, our goal with this analysis is to determine if is possible to classify the three iris species by their parts measurements.
+Looking at these values, we can see that there is an extensive range of sepal and petal sizes.
+Our goal with this analysis is to determine if is possible to classify the three iris species by their components measurements.

 **3.Histograms:**

-Following the procedure and guidelines provided, the second part of the tasks that Analysis.py performs is saving an histogram of every variable into a png file.
+Following the procedure and guidelines provided, the second part of the tasks that Analysis.py performs is saving a histogram of every variable into a png file.
-An histogram is a type of graph used to represent the data distribution by using bins along the range of the data and then drawing bars to show the number of observations that fall in each bin.
+A histogram is a type of graph used to represent the data distribution by using bins along the range of the data and then drawing bars to show the number of observations that fall in each bin.
 For the creation of these histograms I have used *matplotlib* , *pandas* and *seaborn* libraries.
-I have selected *seaborn* libraries to give some more dimension to my plots as it includes nice looking graphics.
+I have selected *seaborn* libraries to give some more dimension and colour to my plots.

-In order to move along within the Analysis you just need to get to the histogram section and create the file, for this I used command savefig and add name of the png file.The png file is added to this repository in the images folder as reference.
+In order to move along within the Analysis you just need to get to the histogram section and create the file, for this I used command savefig and add name of the png file.
+The png file is added to this repository in the images folder as reference.
 Instead of creating a individual file for every histogram I have added the four histograms to a single graphic which will be saved as a single png by the program.

 *4 variables histogram*